Implementation of a FIR filter on basic elements

-In this example we will understand the structure of the FIR filter and analyse the behaviour of the filter at different coefficients inside it.
+In this example, we will analyze the structure of the FIR filter and analyze the behavior of the filter at different coefficients within it.

-A basic FIR filter consists of a delay line and coefficients by which the delayed signal is multiplied, after which the results are added up.
+The basic filter consists of a delay line and coefficients by which the delayed signal is multiplied, after which the results are added together.

 The figure below shows the FIR filter circuit containing 4 coefficients.

-Next, let's add the auxiliary function of the model and determine the coefficients for several runs of the filter.
+Next, we add an auxiliary function of the model and determine the coefficients for several filter runs.

 In [ ]: